top of page

 Development Highlights

-• Mixed-Use Urban Regeneration: A new high-quality development delivering office space and 61 homes in a prime town centre location.
+• Mixed-Use Urban Regeneration: A new high-quality mixed-use development in London, delivering office space and 61 homes in a prime town centre location.

 • Affordable Housing Contribution: 15% affordable housing secured (9 intermediate units), following a viability review.

-• Sustainable Design: Integration of urban greening measures, energy-efficient features, and carbon reduction commitments.
+• Sustainable Design: Incorporating urban greening, energy-efficient measures and carbon reduction commitments.

-• Enhanced Public Realm: Improved pedestrian connectivity and contributions towards town centre infrastructure.
+• Enhanced Public Realm: Improved pedestrian connectivity and significant contributions towards Bromley's town centre infrastructure.

 Comments